-So hundreds of cars daily that want to go east are detoured multiple times to a road where they can only go west.
-No signage directs you to another eastbound road: just generic detour signs and traffic cones blocking your path.
+So hundreds of cars daily that want to go west are detoured multiple times to a road where they can only go east.
+No signage directs you to another westbound road: just generic detour signs and traffic cones blocking your path.

 If this isn't a metaphor for bad organizational change efforts, I don't know what is.

 People have a path they have learned over time that gets them to where they need to go, that gets their work accomplished.
 Change is introduced, the path is closed, and individuals are asked to take a detour.
 Insufficient direction is given, workarounds are also closed off, and ultimately they have to go backwards in order to get to where they want to go and they're unsure how long it will take to get there.

 When you're trying to bring about change, make sure the detour you force others to take doesn't end up being a dead end.